spy16/spy16.github.io/content/posts/income-tax.md

 * House property - by means of rent
 * Capital gain - when you sell a capital asset. stocks, cars, homes, etc. -- basically anything that you sell for profit
 * Business
-* Other - savings account, FD, gifts received, etc. (This is basically the residual head; anything that couldn't taxed under other sources can be put here 😐)
+* Other - savings account, FD, gifts received, etc. (This is basically the residual head; anything that couldn't be taxed under other sources can be put here 😐)

 ## Terminology